 Gut-Friendly Pizza (No Yeast, No Bloat!)

 Give your tummy a rest from yeast.
-These super quick, no-yeast thin crust chapati dough pizzas are just the thing!
-No waiting, no fancy steps-just roll, top, bake and enjoy!
+These super quick, no-yeast thin crust chapati dough pizzas are just the thing. 😊 No waiting, no fancy steps-just roll, top, bake and enjoy!

-If you've been avoiding pizza because of bloating, gas, or constipation, this version may be a welcome alternative.
 Digestive discomfort can arise from many causes, but one common thread is a depletion of friendly gut microbiome.
 In our household, we add cruciferous vegetables like kale, broccoli, Brussels sprouts, purple cabbage in our pizzas—no one complains about bloating!

 There’s no need to eliminate other naturally gas-producing foods like beans or lentils either—what often needs attention is the strength and integrity of your digestion.
 When your digestive system is supported and balanced with thriving colonies of gut microbiome living harmoniously with Candida albicans, it can handle these foods with much more ease.